Serg-Mir/site_check/README.md

 # site_check
 check sites availability
-created and used with ubuntu 14.04
+created and used with linux mint